Lovebirds

 Lovebirds usually live for around 10 to 15 years under proper care.

-Lovebirds as pets
+Lovebirds as Pets

-Cage & housing requirements
+Cage & Housing Requirements

 For housing a couple of lovebirds, the cage should ideally be at least 18x18x24 inches (width x depth x height), and it should have metal bars spaced no more than 3/8 inches.
 The perches within the cage should be around 4 inches long and ½ inch in diameter.
 There should be plenty of toys there for the birds to play with.

-Personality and temperament
+Personality and Temperament

 Although small, lovebirds are active, intelligent, and inquisitive.
 They tend to develop a loving bond with their owners, provided there is enough interaction.

-- Clean the cage regularly (daily or on alternate days), along with disinfecting it at least once every few month.
+• Clean the cage regularly (daily or on alternate days), along with disinfecting it at least once every few months.

-- Replace damaged or worn out toys, bowls, and perches within the cage with new ones.
+• Replace damaged or worn-out toys, bowls, and perches within the cage with new ones.

-- Trim the nails on a regular basis to avoid injury to yourself.
+• Trim the nails on a regular basis to avoid injury to yourself.

-- You may choose to clip your birds’ wings to avoid escape or injury.
+• You may choose to clip your bird’s wings to avoid escape or injury.
 Talk to an expert to know the correct way to do it.

-- Provide a bath regularly as it is as important as feeding them; you can use lukewarm water in a mist spray, or put a little bowl filled within the cage for the birds to bathe themselves. (make sure the water is filtered and chlorine-free)
+• Provide a bath regularly as it is as important as feeding them; you can use lukewarm water in a mist spray or put a little bowl filled within the cage for the birds to bathe themselves. (make sure the water is filtered and chlorine-free)

-Diet & feeding
+Diet & Feeding

-In the wild, lovebirds rely on a diet of veggies, fruits, grasses, seeds, and plant material; some also eats small insects and worms.
+In the wild, lovebirds rely on a diet of veggies, fruits, grasses, seeds, and plant material; some also eat small insects and worms.
 You can feed your pet birds with their regular diet in the wild, but also add a mixture of high-quality pellets.
 You can also offer sprouts and spinach for added nutrition.

-Training a lovebird
+Training

 Training your lovebird can take a lot of time and patience on your part.
 Always remember to take small steps at a time, not to overdo the training on any given day, and always use positive reinforcement by rewarding the bird with a treat for a job well done.
 Never yell or get physically aggressive with it, as that might undo any progress you and your feathered friend may have made up to that point.